jillesca/DEVWKS-3337/SETUP_LANGGRAPH.md

 # Setup Langgraph - Workshop Laptop

+TODO: Add a step for attendees to open the sp_oncal project in VSCode.

 ## Set environment variables

 Create a `.env` file in the root directory of the `sp_oncall` project (`/home/devnet/DEVWKS-3337/sp_oncall/.env`) with the following environment variables: